 Kallichore is ∼3 kilometers in size and thus one of the small known Irregular moons of Jupiter.
-It has been discovered with the Canada-France-Hawaii Telescope on Mauna Kea in February 2003 by a group of astronomers led by S. Sheppard; the discovery announcement followed in March 2003 joint with 20 other outer Jovian moons.
-The mean distance of Kallichore to Jupiter is ∼23 million kilometers, with one revolution around the planet on a retrograde orbit requiring 1 year, 8 months and 2 weeks.
+It has been discovered with the Canada-France-Hawai’i Telescope on Mauna Kea in February 2003 by a group of astronomers led by S. Sheppard; the discovery announcement followed in March 2003 joint with 20 other outer Jovian moons.
+The mean distance of Kallichore to Jupiter is ∼23.0 million kilometers, with one revolution around the planet on a retrograde orbit requiring 1 year, 8 months and 2 weeks (from “full-moon” to “full-moon”) or almost exactly 2 years (sidereal period; as seen from Jupiter).
+It is a member of the Carme group, made up of Irregular moons orbiting Jupiter retrogradely at a distance ranging between ~22.7 and ~23.6 million kilometers and at an inclination to the ecliptic of about 165° .

-In early October 2031, the Juice spacecraft of the European Space Agency (ESA) will come closer than 0.6 million kilometers to Kallichore.
+In early October 2031, the 🛰️ Juice spacecraft of the European Space Agency (ESA) will come closer than 0.6 million kilometers to Kallichore.
 This will be the closest approach of Juice to any Irregular Jovian moon.
+An alternate path of the first orbit might bring Juice as close as 153,000 km to this little moon, and even a close targeted flyby appears possible at low fuel cost.
+This is currently under investigation.

 © Tilmann Denk (2025)